While there's been plenty of focus on COVID-19, your overall health is just as important as any other time.

 - Any other factors that are important to you

-Although we can protect ourselves and others by staying six feet apart and not going to public places, we can and should still stay socially connected.
-This will be different than it was a few short weeks ago.
-Here are some ways to avoid feeling isolated and stay in contact with the important people in your life.
+Although we can protect ourselves and others by staying six feet apart and not going to overly crowded public places, we can and should still stay socially connected.
+This will be different than it was before the pandemic.
+Here are some ways to avoid feeling isolated and how you can stay in contact with the important people in your life.

 - Telephone calls.

 - Porch conversations.
 Talking with neighbors porch to porch or porch to sidewalk.

 - Family gatherings.
 Family can communicate through the window or from within vehicles pulled into the driveway.